Rene-007/atomicDDA/100_simpleDDA/README.md

 ## The Code

-The Matlab code is annotated to make it easy to follow and here is a list of the files as they occurrence inside the code.
+The Matlab code is annotated to make it easier to follow and here is an overview of the files as they occurrence inside the code.

 Filename            | Purpose
 :-----              |:--------